Nora Aunor: Discography

 In 1968, Aunor was contracted by Alpha Records on the recommendation of singer Carmen Soriano.
 Although Aunor's first singles were not major hits, she subsequently went on to break local record sales with songs including It's Time to Say Goodbye, Silently, Forever Loving You, It's Not Unusual.
 In her seven years with Alpha Records, Aunor was able to set all-time record sales.

-At the height of her popularity as a recording artist in the late 1960's and early 1970's, local records soared up to 60% of national sales according to Alpha Records Philippines.
+At the height of her popularity as a recording artist in the late 1960s and early 1970s, local records soared up to 60% of national sales according to Alpha Records Philippines.

 She was the artist with the most singles in Philippine recording history (with more than 260 singles).
 Over-all she recorded more than 500 songs.
 She achieved more than 30 gold singles, a record in the local music industry.
 With estimated sales of one million units, Aunor's cover of "Pearly Shells" (1971) is one of the biggest-selling singles in the Philippines ever.
 She recorded some 46 hit long-playing albums, and several extended plays.